 Beyond financial hardships, recession-related fears of failure and anxiety about the unexpected can take a toll on workers’ mental health.
 But as highlighted in this Mayo Clinic breakdown, “resilience means being able to adapt to life’s misfortunes and setbacks.”

 Workers who take care of themselves and practice acts that put their mental health first, such as developing work-life boundaries when working from home and engaging in personal activities outside of work, are better able to cope with immediate challenges, build grit, and weather any issues that may arise during difficult times.

 8. Stay Strong & Network On

-Effective networking is more than gathering up contact information for later use.
+Effective networking is more than gathering contact information for later use.
 In addition to knowing where to network, professionals need to know how to ask people to join their network, maintain industry connections and feel confident when networking.

 In the event of an economic downturn, candidates should prepare by staying active within their current network and by actively expanding it.
 While in-person networking is beneficial, remote professionals can utilize the “My Network” tab on LinkedIn, which is highly valuable for connecting with past peers, colleagues, and mentors.

 Helping others can prevent professionals from dwelling too much on personal circumstances.
 Additionally, volunteering can help professionals gain the experience that many employers want.
 For example, nonprofits frequently need help with accounting, marketing, event planning, and much more.

 It provides workers the chance to try out newly developed skills in a professional setting and can be a great way to test out a job before making a permanent career change.
 Sites like VolunteerMatch and Idealist.org are great places to get started and look for opportunities.